2019 Guidelines and Information for Student Presenters

-The annual Mount Holyoke College Senior Symposium will be held on Friday, April 11, 2014.
-Students will share the projects, scholarly research, and intellectual passions that they have brought to their year of independent research and 395-course work.
+The annual Mount Holyoke College Senior Symposium will be held on Friday, April 12, 2019.
+Students will share the projects, scholarly research, and intellectual passions that they have brought to their year of independent research, 395-course work or other course work that demonstrates depth of research and analysis during their senior year.
 The emphasis is on the subjects that you, our seniors, have chosen to study and the ways in which your questions, theories, and conclusions about your projects have evolved during this academic year.

 Presenters will be allotted 15 minutes, including time for questions: 12 minutes for the presentation itself.
 Each presenter will be scheduled in a session with two or more students.
 Each presenter will be required to attend the entire session to which they are assigned.
 Please make sure that you arrive early for your session and stay the entire time.

-The Senior Symposium typically draws more than 1,000 visitors to hear student presentations.
-Visitors range from faculty, staff, and students from MHC and the 5 Colleges, to MHC senior staff, trustees, donors, and family and friends of senior presenters.
+The Senior Symposium typically draws hundreds of visitors to hear student presentations.
 So many are eager to hear your presentation, learn about your independent work, and celebrate this special day with you.
 Please do commit yourself to present a well-organized, compelling, and well-delivered talk that will make you feel proud.
 The Weissman Center will offer workshops in effective presentation skills that will be available to all presenters, even those who may be working on the presentation with their advisor.
 More information will be available in March.

 Abstracts will be posted to the Senior Symposium website.
 Be sure that the abstract you submit online in PDF format is free of errors, typographical and otherwise, and adheres to the abstract format described below.